loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

     $ cat '/sys/fs/cgroup/cpu,cpuacct/machine.slice/machine-qemu\x2d2\x2done\x2d74.scope/cpu.shares'
     1024

-.. note:: The cgroups (directory) layout can be different based on your operating system and configuration.
-The `libvirt documentation <https://libvirt.org/cgroups.html>`__ describes all the cases and a way the cgroups are managed by libvirt/KVM.
+.. note:: The cgroups (directory) layout can be different, depending on your operating system and configuration.
+The `libvirt documentation <https://libvirt.org/cgroups.html>`__ describes all the cases, and the way the cgroups are managed by libvirt/KVM.

-VCPUs are not pinned so most probably the virtual machine's process will be changing the physical cores it is using.
-In an ideal case where the VM is alone in the physical host the total amount of CPU consumed will be equal to VCPU plus any overhead of virtualization (for example networking).
-In case there are more VMs in that physical node and is heavily used then the VMs will compete for physical CPU time.
-In this case, the cgroups will provide a fair share of CPU time between VMs (a VM with CPU=2 will get double the time as a VM with CPU=1).
+VCPUs are not pinned by default, so most probably the virtual machine's process will be changing the physical cores it is using.
+In an ideal case, where the VM is alone in the physical host, the total amount of CPU consumed will be equal to vCPU plus any overhead of virtualization (for example networking).
+In case there are more VMs in that physical node, and it is heavily used, then the VMs will compete for physical CPU time.
+In this case, the cgroups will provide a fair share of CPU time between VMs: a VM with CPU=2 will get double the time as a VM with CPU=1.
+(See :ref:`NUMA and CPU Pinning <numa>` for information on pinning vCPUs.)

-In case you are not overcommitting (CPU=VCPU) all the virtual CPUs will have one physical CPU (even if it's not pinned) so they could consume the number of VCPU assigned minus the virtualization overhead and any process running in the host OS.
+In case you are not overcommitting (CPU=VCPU), all the virtual CPUs will have one physical CPU (even if it's not pinned), so they could consume the number of vCPUs assigned minus the virtualization overhead and any process running in the host OS.

 Usage
 ================================================================================